Products

 • Amphetamines — Benzedrine, Adderall, and Dexedrine

-• Abuse of prescription drugs — Sleeping pills, prescription opioids, amphetamines, ADHD medications, and morphine-based pain relievers
+• Prescription drugs — Sleeping pills, prescription opioids, amphetamines, ADHD medications, and morphine-based pain relievers

-• Illegal drugs — Cocaine, ecstasy, molly, and other “party drugs”
+• Illegal drugs — Cocaine, ecstasy, molly, heroin, and other “party drugs”

 If you’re addicted to any of the substances above, you may need to consult an addiction specialist to help you stay sober.
-Otherwise, you will start experiencing the detrimental effects of these substances on your body.
+They can also provide a treatment plan that caters to your needs.

 What Are the Oral Health Consequences of Drug Addiction?